BlizzTrack/publish/README.md

 # publish
-A simple tool used at BlizzTrack for publishing files to are CDN from CI
+A simple tool used at BlizzTrack for publishing files to a given CDN